Welcome International Students

 Invitation

-After your OPT application is approved AND the OPT authorization is active, you will get an invitation email within a few days from do-not-reply.SEVP@ice.dhs.gov.
-(For example, if your card is approved on December 10, and the start date on the card is December 15, the invitation will be sent after December 15.)
+After your OPT application is approved and the OPT authorization is active, you will get an invitation email within a few days from do-not-reply.SEVP@ice.dhs.gov.
+(For example, if your card is approved on December 10, and the start date on the card is Dec.
+15, the invitation will be sent after Dec.15.)

 When you create your account, you will be asked to enter your SEVIS ID number and create a password.
 You can find your SEVIS ID in the top left corner of your Form I-20, below the words ‘Department of Homeland Security.’